Oberlin Student Cooperative Association: Old Barrows

 Old Barrows, also known as Old B, was one of the earliest co-ops on Oberlin College's campus.
 Originally founded as a housing-only co-op, Old B eventually expanded and became the home of Brown Bag Co-op, a grocery-style co-op.

-Old Barrows, similarly to Third World Co-op/Third World Social Justice Co-op, was operated as an identity-based dorm for Trans people and women.
+Old Barrows, similarly to Third World Co-op/Third World Social Justice Co-op, was operated as an identity-based housing co-op for women and trans people.
 Though OSCA has not rented Old B since the end of the pandemic, Oberlin College still operates the building as a women and trans* dorm through its identity-based housing program.

 Talcott Hall

 Talcott Hall was the home of Kosher-Halal Co-op.
 Through its intermittent relationship with KHC, OSCA occasionally operated the building's kitchen.